-- Entry is permitted for travellers from the United States, Europe, Canada, Bonaire and Curacao and Caribbean nations (except Dominican Republic and Haiti). - Requirements for arrivals: - Complete an online Embarkation/Disembarkation (ED) card; - Submit a self-health declaration form 72 hours prior to travel; - Wear a mask on the flight to Aruba; - Test options: (Option 2 not available for residents of the following high-risk US states: Alabama, Arizona, Arkansas, California, Colorado, Florida, Georgia, Idaho, Iowa, Kansas, Louisiana, Mississippi, Nevada, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, Utah, Wisconsin, and Wyoming) - 1.
+- Effective 24 September, the list of high-risk US states is updated: - Alabama, California, Colorado, Georgia, Idaho, Mississippi, Nevada, Ohio, Oregon and Texas are removed from the list of high-risk US states; - Kentucky, Maryland, Minnesota, Missouri, Montana, Nebraska, North Dakota, Pennsylvania and Virginia are added to the list of high-risk US states - Entry is permitted for travellers from the United States, Europe, Canada, Bonaire and Curacao and Caribbean nations (except Dominican Republic and Haiti). - Requirements for arrivals: - Complete an online Embarkation/Disembarkation (ED) card; - Submit a self-health declaration form 72 hours prior to travel; - Wear a mask on the flight to Aruba; - Test options: (Option 2 not available for residents of the following high-risk US states: Alabama, Arizona, Arkansas, California, Colorado, Florida, Georgia, Idaho, Iowa, Kansas, Louisiana, Mississippi, Nevada, North Carolina, Ohio, Oklahoma, Oregon, South Carolina, South Dakota, Tennessee, Texas, Utah, Wisconsin, and Wyoming) - 1.
 Take a PCR COVID-19 test before travelling and upload the test results to a new digital platform or bring their test proof with them; OR - 2.
-Take for a test upon arrival in Aruba at own expense (price initially indicated at USD 75) and a mandatory 24-hour quarantine (with any travelling companions) while awaiting results.
+Take a test upon arrival in Aruba at own expense (price initially indicated at USD 75) and a mandatory 24-hour quarantine (with any travelling companions) while awaiting results.
 If positive, they will be isolated at alternative accommodation (with any travelling companions) until recovered; OR - 3.
 Take a test before travelling and also at the airport on arrival. - Purchase Aruba Visitor's Insurance; - consent to cooperate with all Aruba's COVID-19 procedures and instructions, including testing, quarantine etc. (as applicable). - Residents who are abroad and are having difficulties returning to Aruba can contact cmo@crisis.aw for assistance.